Hyperbaric Oxygen Therapy (HBO)

 Additionally, you cannot have anything in your mouth during treatment, such as gum, loose-fitting dentures or candy.

-What Should I Tell My Doctor and HBOT Technician?
+What Should I Tell My Doctor and HBO Technician?

-Be sure to tell your doctor and HBOT technician about the following medical conditions:
+Be sure to tell your doctor and HBO technician about the following medical conditions:

 - Battery-Operated Medical Device